draczer01/Crypto_Reflex/README.md

 */5 * * * * OUTPUT=`cd /home/matt/crypto_balancer; bin/crypto_balancer --trade binance`; echo "$OUTPUT" | grep -q "No balancing needed" || echo "$OUTPUT"
 ```

-This will run the script every 5 minutes, and will email you only if some balancing (or an error) occurs.
+This will run the script every 5 minutes and will email you only if some balancing (or an error) occurs.